e1z0/ESP32Marauder-DIY/guide/guide.md

 ## About

 This guide will describe how to setup ESP32 Marauder on self made board/components.
-The above examples will use there components:
+The below example will use these components:

 * ESP32 [ESP32-WROOM-32D Microcontroller module](https://www.aliexpress.com/item/32864722159.html) 4,17eur
 * [MicroSD Module](https://www.aliexpress.com/item/1005001861949506.html) 0,43eur